Comment on page

-Oh, there's also live reloading as well!
-So you don't need to continually rebuild your app to test every change.
+Oh, there's live reloading as well!
+So, you don't need to rebuild your app to test every change continually.

 Expo is a platform for building and managing React Native applications.
 With Expo, you can instantly develop and test native applications on your iOS or Android device.
 You don't need to wrestle with xCode or Android Studio – just use your favourite code editor and Expo will take care of the rest.
 Expo will even handle the complex build process for you, so all you need to do is upload your app to the app store.

-If you're comfortable writing React code for the web, you'll feel right at home with React Native.
-The project structure and syntax is exactly the same.
-The only major difference is that instead of using HTML elements like <divs> and <inputs> you'll be using mobile platform specific elements like <TextInput> and <SwipeListView>.
+If you're comfortable writing React code for the web, you'll feel at home with React Native.
+The project structure and syntax is the same.
+The only major difference is that instead of using HTML elements like <divs> and <inputs>, you'll be using mobile platform-specific elements like <TextInput> and <SwipeListView>.
 You can even use CSS to style your user interface!

-Gravity Native ships packed with pre-built components, so you can piece your app together quickly without having to learn any new skills.
+Gravity Native ships packed with pre-built components, so you can piece your app together quickly without learning any new skills.
 If you want to do some background reading, I recommend flicking through the React Native docs over a coffee to familiarise yourself.

 There are a lot of components and APIs available in React Native for almost anything you will need, from making the phone vibrate to taking and editing photos.

 This is perfect for most applications, especially if you're coming from web development and you want to move fast without the steep learning curve of dealing with native projects.

 However, if you do want to write native code, you can eject from the Expo managed workflow and open your project in xCode or Android studio – although doing so can create new challenges, so I recommend working within the Expo managed workflow if you're new to React Native.

 The following sections will give you an overview of how Gravity Native is set up along with explanations on how to use each of the components.